 The following are the typical types of backups:

 - Day zero backups are performed when a new system is fully installed and accepted by the system owner.
 It establishes the initial baseline for future updates.

 - Full backups store all the systems and files within the system, or they store selected systems and files as defined by the system/data owner.
 Companies should perform these on a regular basis, such as once a week, and they should also consider backups when a major change to the IT infrastructure occurs.

 - Incremental backups create a copy of all the files that have changed since a previous backup.

 - Differential backups create a copy of all the files that have changed since the last full backup.

 Examples of frequently used systems and files for backup scheduling include:

 - Password and group files

 - Network files

-Organizations may need to perform some incremental backups several times each day, whereas others may need more infrequent updates.
+Organizations might need to perform some incremental backups several times each day, whereas others might need more infrequent updates.
 The increased use of VMs makes efficient and timely backups even more important.
 In a disaster, enterprises will need to recover and restore quickly to resume operations with minimal downtime.